 We are not going to make a living out of the blog.
 Any funding from our Patreon campaign or direct donations will go exclusively to equipment upgrades and to get more interesting chips for decapsulation - all to get higher-quality content to our readers, as always, open source.

 If you like our work on microchip photographs you can finally support us using one of the following ways:

 Let people know about usWe always appreciate anyone reposting our photographs and articles with a link back to us.
 Feel free to use our materials for any educational, work and fun activities.
 The more people read us - the warmer feeling we get when heating up the acid.

 Support us via PatreonPatreon allows you to schedule small donation every time we publish new die shot.
-We aim to publish about 4 dies per month.
+We aim to publish 4 dies per month, but often it drops to 1-2 per month due to high load.
 Some "pledge levels" also offer few extra perks for the Patrons.

 You can always cancel your pledge or set specific monthly maximum.
 Our compaign is here.